assembler/attachinary/README.md

 Developed by Milovan Zogovic.

-This software is released under the Simplified BSD License.
+This software is released under the MIT License.